-COUNTRY SUMMARY: The Burmese military detained and deposed elected government officials in a February 2021 coup d'état.
-Protests and demonstrations against military rule occur.
-The military often responds to these protests by arbitrarily arresting individuals and with the indiscriminate use of deadly force against protesters and bystanders.
+COUNTRY SUMMARY: The Burma military regime detained and deposed elected government officials in a February 2021 coup d'état.
+Protests and demonstrations against military rule continue, often on significant dates.
+The military has responded to these protests by arbitrarily arresting individuals and with the indiscriminate use of deadly force against protesters and bystanders.

 The U.S. government has limited ability to provide emergency services in Burma as U.S. government employees must obtain special authorization to travel outside of Rangoon.
 Dependents under the age of 21 cannot accompany U.S. government employees who work in Burma.

 Civil unrest and armed conflict occur throughout Burma.
 The level of civil unrest and armed conflict varies significantly between and within states and regions and may change at any time.

-Civil unrest and armed violence due to fighting between the Burmese military and various ethnic groups and militia occur in parts of Chin, Kachin, Kayin, Rakhine, and Shan states, as well as in Sagaing, Mandalay, and Magway regions.
+Civil unrest and armed violence due to fighting between the military regime and various ethnic groups and militia occur in parts of Chin, Kachin, Kayin, Rakhine, and Shan States, as well as in Sagaing, and Magway regions.

 U.S. citizens and other foreign nationals are not exempt from prolonged interrogations and extended detention without due process of law.
 Local law enforcement officials may detain and/or deport U.S. citizens for speaking out or protesting against the military regime, including on their personal social media accounts, and for sending private electronic messages critical of the military regime.
 Facebook and Twitter are banned in Myanmar; police have sought bribes from individuals using a VPN to access social media sites even though VPNs are not officially illegal.

-Burma has limited and/or inadequate healthcare resources due to critical staffing shortages in the public sector health workforce.
+Burma has limited and/or inadequate healthcare and emergency medical resources due to critical staffing shortages in the public sector health workforce.
 Importation of medical supplies, including medicine, into Burma is not consistent and medical prescriptions and over-the-counter medicine may not be available.